Sam1511/Project-for-social-graphs-study/README.md

 * **Look into the explainer notebook
-[link text itself]: http://www.reddit.com for all the process behind getting the data and subsequent data-analysis**
+[I'm an inline-style link](https://www.google.com) for all the process behind getting the data and subsequent data-analysis**